Explore the backcountry, get to know your crew, and have fun while learning to rock climb and canoe in what is known as the “American Alps.”

 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-The course begins with a two mile hike to the lake with camp gear and food followed by a short paddle to the first established campsite along the lake.
+During the canoeing expedition, students will travel between campsites along the lake.
 At camp, students will work as a team with their Instructors to learn the art of setting up a backcountry camp.
-Camp skills include setting up shelters, cooking meals, and helping to decide where the following days will lead.
-Along the way, students encounter hundreds of natural wonders, including waterfalls flowing into the lake from the glaciers above, eagles soaring overhead in search of trout and miraculously clear blue waters.
+Camp skills include setting up shelters, cooking meals and helping plan for the days ahead.
+Along the way, they will encounter the natural wonders of lake travel, including access to waterfalls, wildlife sighting and miraculously clear blue waters.

-Toward the end of the course students will travel to the Outward Bound basecamp, tucked in the shadow of Goat Peak in Mazama, Washington.
-The rock climbing section will take place at climbing sites known as “Fun Rock” and “Finster’s Crag” where students will learn the basics of climbing technique, belaying, and knots.
+Students learn the basics of climbing technique, belaying, rappelling and knots.
 Rock climbing is physically, mentally, and sometimes emotionally demanding.
 For many students, rock climbing is the high point of the course.
 For others, it’s a major mental challenge to face.
 Courses generally include 1-2 days of rock climbing, depending upon individual course itineraries and student groups.

 Ross Lake, Washington